Keyvan Rafiee: Activities in the Human Rights Activists in Iran (HRAI)

-Keyvan Rafiee is one of the founders of the Human Rights Activists in Iran (HRAI) along with Jamal Hosseini and Mahdi Khodaei.
-In the past decade, he has taken up various roles at HRAI, including the Spokesman and director, taking on a range of executive activities in this human rights organization.
-Rafiee is the author of a number of articles and books, including the following:
+Rafiee is the founder of the Human Rights Activists in Iran (HRAI), and he worked alongside Jamal Hosseini and Mahdi Khodaei.
+Since its founding in 2006, he took up various roles at HRAI, including those of spokesman and director, and a range of executive activities in this human rights organization.
+Rafiee is the author of a number of articles and books.